Kong/unirest-win8/README.md

 # Unirest for Windows 8

-Unirest is a set of lightweight HTTP libraries available in PHP, Ruby, Python, Java, Objective-C, etc...
+Unirest is a set of lightweight HTTP libraries available in multiple languages.

 This is a port of the .NET library to Windows 8.